tweag/dotfiles/README.md

 ```
 rcup -v
 ```

+*Note:* Your personal dotfiles will take precedence over the promptworks dotfiles.
+To have it both ways (.gitconfig, for example), append .local to the end, as described in thoughtbot/dotfiles

 ### Notes
 * `man rcm` for more info about setting up rcm with an existing repo